jeanreye4/tic-tac-toe/readme.md

   Create temporary elements (buttons, links, etc) that trigger events if real data is not available.
-For example, if you’re trying to figure out how to change some text when the game is over but you haven’t solved the win/lose game logic, you can create a button to simulate that until then.
+For example, if you’re trying to figure out how to change some text when the game is over but you haven’t solved the win/lose game logic, you can create a button to simulate a win until then.

 ## Project Ideas